dtransposed/Lagrange/_posts/2021-04-05-Mixed-Martial-Maths.md

 ##### Method 1: Quick Order-of-Magnitude Estimation

 To compute the area of a country, we can do quick <em>order-of-magnitude</em> estimation.
 Imagine that Germany has perfectly rectangular area.
-Given, that we speak in terms of kilometres, could the area of Germany be $10 \times 10$?
-Absolutely not! $100 \times 100$?
-Still, too little. $1000 \times 1000$, probably too much...
-So it seems that the good estimate is somewhere between $10^5$ and $10^6$.
+Given, that we speak in terms of kilometres, could the area of Germany be $$10 \times 10$$?
+Absolutely not! $$100 \times 100$$?
+Still, too little. $$1000 \times 1000$$, probably too much...
+So it seems that the good estimate is somewhere between $$10^5$$ and $$10^6$$.
 I am pretty sure about that, so I may give 2-to-1 odds that the correct value lies in that range.
-2-to-1 odds means that I attach probability $P\approx 2/3$ to this statement.
+2-to-1 odds means that I attach probability $$P\approx 2/3$$ to this statement.

 ![image_Area (order-of-magnitude)](/Users/damian/Documents/blog posts/MMM/image_Area (order-of-magnitude).png)

 $$
 A_\text{order-of-magnitude} = 10^5...10^6 \text{ }[\text{km}^2]
 $$